 If you have a source of income, federal income tax is an inevitability for every individual in the United States.
 Apart from federal tax, 41 states require their residents to pay state income tax.
-Normally, you can file federal and state tax return simultaneously.
+Normally, you can file federal and state tax returns simultaneously.

 States like Texas, Nevada, Washington, Alaska, and a few others don't have a state income tax.
 In comparison, New Hampshire and Tennessee only pose income tax on dividends and interest.
-Everyone from an individual to a company is liable to pay income tax.
+Everyone from an individual to a business is liable to pay income tax.

 Marketing agencies that offer pay-per-click (PPC) advertising services, such as Google Adwords, may be subject to sales tax.
 New Mexico, South Dakota and West Virginia, for example, implement taxes on these services, especially if you charge commissions or other fees for placing PPC ads.

 Since Google generally does not charge tax on Adwords, some states require agencies to charge their clients sales tax.
 While some states don’t charge sales taxes on such advertising services, states such as California and New York charge taxes on certain qualified print materials and some finished artwork.

 Marketing agency owners who own any type of real estate — such as an apartment, house, commercial shop, or a building — must pay property tax.
 The rate of property tax varies significantly from state to state with a rate dependent on the city, town, or county.